Liquor Distribution Software for Indian Alco-Bev Companies

 GPS-verified retailer visits, premium-segment counter audits (single malts, premium IMFL, wine), competitor-shelf-share capture, and on-trade (HoReCa-restaurant) account management.

-A snapshot of named deployments in the liquor sector.
+A snapshot of named liquor deployments — the brands, the numbers, the work.

 FMCG cross-vertical reference